idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/capillary_pressure.md

 ## Logarithmic extension at low liquid saturations

-Several of the capillary pressure formulations have capillary pressure and its derivative approach infinity while the liquid saturation approaches zero.
+Several of the capillary pressure formulations have capillary pressure and its derivative approach infinity while the liquid effective saturation approaches zero.
 While this is desirable for calculation of effective saturation as a function of capillary pressure, it is undesirable when calculating the capillary pressure numerically using saturation, often leading to numerical convergence issues.

 By default, the numerical implementations of the capillary pressure curves implement a hard maximum when the effective saturation decreases below 0 in order to avoid unphysical values of capillary pressure and its derivatives.
-While this approach does avoid infinite values, it can lead to numerical difficulties for saturations close to residual due to the discontinuous derivative of capillary pressure with respect to saturation.
+While this approach does avoid infinite values, it can lead to numerical difficulties for saturations close to residual (effective saturation close to zero) due to the discontinuous derivative of capillary pressure with respect to saturation.

 To overcome this, the logarithmic extension detailed by [cite!webb2000] is implemented for low saturations in formulations where capillary pressure approaches infinity for small liquid